gayverjr/pyemap/docs/algorithms/eta_moieties.rst

    r_{\text{jk}} \leq \ \ \overline{x} - 2\sigma_{\overline{x}}

-where x is the mean single-bond distance between those two elements, and σx is the standard deviation.
-The data was obtained from the online CRC Handbook of Chemistry and Physics.
+where x is the mean single-bond distance between those two elements, and :math:`\sigma_\bar{x}` is the standard deviation.
 If there are any conjugated systems, the resulting chemical graph will be a forest of connected component subgraphs.
 Each subgraph that contains a cycle, or consists of 10 or more atoms will be considered a non-protein ET active moiety, and can be selected for the analysis.

 **Clusters**

-The PyeMap repository contains a list of 66 metal clusters which can be automatically identified by their 3 character residue names.
+The PyeMap repository contains a list of 66 metal clusters which are automatically identified by their 3 character residue names.
 All atoms in the residue are collected as part of the customized residue object, and a pre-rendered image is used for visualization of chemical structure.
 Otherwise, they can be used and interacted with just like any other residue.

 Visualization
 -------------
-Chemical structures of residues(not including user-specified residues) can be visualized using the :func:`emap.residue_to_Image()`, :func:`emap.init_graph_to_Image()` functions.
+Chemical structures of residues(not including user-specified residues) can be visualized using the :func:`~pyemap.emap.residue_to_Image()`, :func:`~pyemap.emap.init_graph_to_Image()` functions.
-SMILES strings and `NGL Viewer`_ selection strings are also accessible through the :ref:`emap <emap>` object.
+SMILES strings and `NGL Viewer`_ selection strings are also accessible through the :class:`~pyemap.emap` object.
 Note that SMILES strings are not available for clusters and user-specified residues.